What is the importance of capitalization rate?

 Capitalizations Rates can also help to form trends for commercial; property owners.
 Trends can direct where the market may be heading towards, which allows adjustments based on estimated rents.

 Even though it may seem like that this is a foolproof method, there are also several limits to the capitalization rate’s usefulness.
-If an investment property has an irregular flow of cash, then the property cannot solely focus on the capitalization rate but would need to rely on Discounted cash flow analysis instead.
+If an investment property has an irregular flow of cash, then the property cannot solely focus on the capitalization rate but would need to rely on Discounted cash flow analysis instead — a concept often explored in a professional certification in company valuation program

 Other than that, Capitalizations rates also come in handy while calculating the risk involved in a particular investment.
 The higher the capitalization rate, the lower is the risk involved in that investment.